How To Design a MVC Project in Android

 This code does the following:

-1. Loads the loot table from the JSON file in the assets directory when the activity is created.
-Make sure our JSON file is named loot_table.json and is placed in the assets folder.
+directory when the activity is created.
+Make sure our JSON file is namedloot_table.json

 The End